 Belgian Malinois Breed Maintenance

 The Belgian Malinois, with a short, straight coat, sheds regularly, with a minimum of two periods of heavier shedding during the year.
 It is helpful to brush dogs of this breed on a weekly basis in order to remove dead hair and distribute skin oils.
 More frequent brushing will be helpful to keep loose hair off of your floor, furniture and clothing.
-Unless your dog has been adventurous and keen on rolling in an undesirable area, he should only be bathed as needed to avoid removing the waterproof properties present on the coat.
-Other basic care that is necessary includes trimming the nails as needed (typically every few weeks) as well as frequent teeth brushing for overall good dental health (and fresh breath).
+Unless your dog has been adventurous and keen on rolling in an undesirable area, they should only be bathed as needed to avoid removing the waterproof properties present on the coat.
+Other basic care that is necessary includes trimming the nails as needed (typically every few weeks) as well as frequent teeth brushing for overall good dental health and fresh breath.
 Your dog’s ears should be kept clean and dry in order to avoid the development of infections.
-The Belgian Malinois is very energetic; a fenced in yard is helpful so that the dog may run and play to release his energy.
-Daily exercise, whether through a yard or long walks, runs or hikes, is imperative for the physical and emotional well-being of this active, inquisitive dog.
+The Belgian Malinois is very energetic; a fenced in yard is helpful so that the dog can run and play to release energy.
+Daily exercise, whether playtime in a yard or through long walks, runs or hikes, is imperative for the physical and emotional well-being of this active, inquisitive dog.